 Wash carrots and chop in half then quarter them.
 You do not need to peel your carrots.
 Once chopped, add to pyrex cooking dish or roasting pan.

 Wash celery.
-Cut length wise and then into 2 or 3’s to make celery sticks and add to pyrex dish.
+Cut lengthwise and then into 2 or 3’s to make celery sticks and add to pyrex dish.

-Tip – To keep celery fresh and crisp for weeks chop off ends, wash under cool water, then wrap in paper towel and aluminum foil tightly.
+Tip – To keep celery fresh and crisp for weeks chop off ends, wash under cool water, then wrap in a paper towel and aluminum foil tightly.
 Store in crisper.

 Peel and chop onions into large chunks then add to pyrex cooking dish.

 Peel entire clove of garlic.
-Add approximately half garlic clove to veggies in pyrex pan then place remainder of garlic aside.
+Add approximately half garlic clove to veggies in pyrex pan then place the remainder of garlic aside.

 Lightly drizzle with oil.